How to make strawberry soda

 Step 2.
 Stir in some water and granulated sugar.

 Step 3.
 Bring mixture to a light simmer and allow the strawberries to soften and cook down until they are easy to mash.

 Step 4.
-Mash the strawberries and continue simmering until the strawberry pulp has lost most of its color and the juices in the pan are syrupy.
+Mash the strawberries and continue simmering until the juices in the pan have reduced and are syrupy.

 Step 7: To make soda, pour 8 oz of chilled club soda into a cup and then stir in the cold strawberry syrup by the tablespoon, tasting until your desired sweetness is reached.

 Step 8: Sip and enjoy.

 That’s it!
 You now know how to make a quick and easy homemade strawberry soda!
 Why not try out your own natural gourmet flavors?
 Here are a few suggestions to get you started: